How Online Fashion Retailers can use Email Marketing for Brand Building, Profit & Customer Retention – 67 Points Checklist

 - Test header images in the email to know which image performs better

-- Test call to action button to compare click through rate
+- Test call to action button to compare click-through rate

 Whatever you want to test, you should only test 1 thing at a time.
 Testing email variations with two or more changes will return inconclusive data.
-For example, you can’t test subject and heading of an email at the same time.
+For example, you can’t test subject and head of an email at the same time.